tylermystery/builder/spec_sheet.md

 Users can select an event's specific variation by clicking a heart icon, which adds it to the "Your Selections" carousel.
 The event card in the main catalog will then auto-select the next available variation.
 Once all variations of an item have been favorited, the event card is removed from the main catalog.
-From the carousel, items can be "locked in" to signify a final decision.Quantity Selection: Each event card has a quantity selector linked to the global "Headcount" field in the summary toolbar.Total Cost Calculation: A running total cost is calculated in real-time, accurately reflecting variation-specific pricing and quantities (with minimum headcount enforcement for per-guest pricing), displayed in both the top header and bottom summary toolbar with a breakdown tooltip.
+From the carousel, items can be "locked in" to signify a final decision.Quantity Selection: Each event card has a quantity selector linked to the global "Headcount" field in the summary toolbar.
+Quantity represents hours for per-hour pricing or guests for per-guest pricing.Total Cost Calculation: A running total cost is calculated in real-time, accurately reflecting variation-specific pricing multiplied by quantity (hours for per-hour, guests for per-guest, with minimum headcount enforcement), displayed in both the top header and bottom summary toolbar with a breakdown tooltip.

 Collaboration and Sharing
 User Profiles: The application prompts new users for their name, which is stored locally and used to identify their contributions, such as emoji reactions.Multi-User Collaboration: Multiple collaborators can be added to a session, with their avatars displayed in the header.Session Management: A user's complete selection can be saved, generating a unique, shareable URL for collaboration.
-A dropdown menu displays previously saved sessions, but loading sessions from the dropdown is not yet functional.
+A dropdown menu displays previously saved sessions, but loading sessions from the dropdown is not yet functional, with a disclaimer tooltip indicating its beta status.

 User Interface and Experience
-Dynamic Header: The sticky header features a centered title that dynamically updates with the event name, with collaborator avatars on the left and session controls on the right.Summary Toolbar: A persistent toolbar at the bottom manages core event details: Event Name, Date, Headcount, and Location, replacing in-catalog "details cards."Undo/Redo: Fully functional Undo and Redo buttons allow users to step through their history of changes.Emoji Reactions: Users can leave emoji reactions on any event, used to automatically sort lists.Pre-MVP Disclaimer: A footer notes that autosave and session loading features are incomplete, setting expectations for the beta release.
+Dynamic Header: The sticky header features a centered title that dynamically updates with the event name, with collaborator avatars on the left and session controls on the right.Summary Toolbar: A persistent toolbar at the bottom manages core event details: Event Name, Date, Headcount, and Location, replacing in-catalog "details cards."Undo/Redo: Fully functional Undo and Redo buttons allow users to step through their history of changes.Emoji Reactions: Users can leave emoji reactions on any event, used to automatically sort lists.Pre-MVP Disclaimer: Tooltips on the autosave toggle and sessions dropdown note that these features are incomplete, setting expectations for the beta release.

 Code Readiness Assessment
 The codebase has a strong, modern foundation but requires improvements in security and completion of features.